FRAN609/catalog/README.md

 An easy way to add a new app is to copy an existing app and edit its metadata.

-To do so, create a new directory in the `apps` directory and include a `.yml` file and `.png` icon file.
+To do so, create a new directory in the `apps` directory and include a `.yml` file and two `.png` icon files (transparent one for WebCatalog and filled one for Singlebox).
 The directory can only contain numbers, lowercase letters, and dashes, and the yml and icon files should be named like so: